gig8/sgminer-gm/winbuild/README.txt

 4. Curl
 -------
 - go to http://curl.haxx.se/download.html and download latest source (>=7.39.0) and extract it somewhere
-- replace original curl winbuild\MakefileBuild.vc with provided winbuild\MakefileBuild.vc (corrected paths and static library names for VC)
+- XXXXX replace original curl winbuild\MakefileBuild.vc with provided winbuild\MakefileBuild.vc (corrected paths and static library names for VC)
+(no good, do not replace, will cause missing vauth error)

 x86 version:
 - open Visual Studio Command Prompt (x86)